defder-su/SaveMedia/docs/Cygwin-Git-Bash.md

 * `yt-dlp --version`
 * `ffmpeg --version`

-If all of the above commands execute correctly, download the latest [release](https://github.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts/releases) and follow the "Usage" section of this README.
+If all of the above commands execute correctly, follow the "Usage" section of this README.